 Expendable Equipment and Supplies

 These are items that cost less than $5,000.
 Normally, a research project consumes expendable supplies such as laboratory items, teaching aids, computer software, and research supplies.
+This category also includes equipment warranty and service costs.
 A reasonable amount should be budgeted for these items.

 Budget the anticipated cost of publishing the results of the research, and keep in mind that page charges may vary from journal to journal.
 Consider both page charges and reprint costs.